 Dio Prosper, our Automotive Manager, manages a dedicated team that helps LSM maintain a fleet of more than 60 road vehicles, plus heavy equipment at our block plant.
 Talking to Dio, one is struck by his smile, his compassion, and his deep care for others.
 You would never guess the hardships he’s endured.
 Back in 2016, he lost his family’s farm and house to Hurricane Matthew.
 Dio also lost his father around that time and was the victim of a severe car accident.
 The oldest of six kids, he was left alone to care for his mother and siblings – but his injuries confined him to bed.
 Undeterred, Dio read books and taught himself English during the recovery.
 Soon after, he learned about a job opportunity at LSM, and Dio’s mechanical skills, as well as his new ability to speak English, earned him the job.
 Reliable vehicles are the lifeblood of our Haiti and operation, and we owe a huge debt of thanks to Dio and his team for keeping them in peak condition!

 Billy Blanc, who joined our team in 2017, installs solar and wiring for new LSM construction projects.
-He also upgrades existing structures and provides maintenance.
+He also provides training and assistance for a team that upgrades existing structures and provides maintenance.
 Billy is on the leading edge of Haiti’s solar technology, and demand for it is sure to grow.
 The power grid in Haiti is unstable, and other energy sources such as propane are unreliable due to scarcity and erratic pricing.
-Fortunately, the sun provides a cheap, dependable energy source, which our Home of Hope families can use to power everything from meal cookers to laptop computers.
+Fortunately, the sun provides a cheap, dependable energy source, which our Home of Hope families can use to power everything from meal cookers to laptops.
 LSM’s Redemption Campus and Welsh Campuses, LSM Tech, our Agricultural Park, and our administrative office already operate on solar power.
 At LSM, we’re always looking for innovative technologies to overcome challenges and become more efficient so we can help more kids!